Tris2k4/American-Mini-Fuzzing-Lop/mini-lop-main/feature1_implementation.md

 - Global coverage is updated
 - A new Seed object is created with coverage information

 This ensures we keep track of which inputs lead to new code coverage and can use them for future mutations.
 The edge-to-seeds mapping also helps identify which seeds are most valuable for covering specific program paths.
+Hello